 You can have similar results with the right signup form, too.

 This campaign converts 6.8% of visitors who see it.

 Check out how Brian used signup forms like this to grow his list by 150%.

 8. Woodside Communities

-Woodside Communities has 3 real-estate developments.
+Woodside Communities has three real-estate developments.
 They used a signup form to gather information about prospective leads who were interested but not ready to buy.
-These forms looked like this:
+Here is the signup form example they used:

 And their hard work paid off.
 This campaign converts at 3.57%.

 One of the leads they captured brought a new client and generated over $295,000.
 That’s a great ROI from a simple signup form.